brainysmurf/datastoresync/README.md

 dest = DestinationTree()
 ```

-The class `SourceTree` will need to be defined in such a way so that the branches are available on the tree, which is discussed below in the tutorial.
+The class `SourceTree` and `DestinationTree` will need to be defined in such a way so that the branches are available on the tree, which is discussed below in the tutorial.
+Each branch also has its own importer code.
+The destination tree will also need to have a template defined, which is triggered when the syncing operation is to commense.
+(These aspects are discussed in the tutorial below).

 In order to populate the trees with data, we run the importer code on which is available on each branch, with the following syntax:

 ```python
 +source